mitre-ace-direct/ace-direct/iam/README.md

 ## Automated installation

 With the above configuration complete, you may now begin the installation process.
-This *automated installation* installs and configures Tomcat and OpenAM into `/opt/tomcat`.
+This *automated installation* installs and configures tomcat and OpenAM into `/opt/tomcat`.
 Several Python scripts automate the installation process.

 ### Assumptions